sminerport/sminerport/README.md

 - [**Sequence Prediction ANN**](#7-sequence-prediction-ann) - A Python implementation of a simple Artificial Neural Network (ANN) for predicting the next number in a given sequence, using NumPy and scikit-learn.
 - [**Naive Bayes Golf Prediction**](#8-naive-bayes-golf-prediction) - A Python implementation of a Naive Bayes classifier for predicting golf play based on the weather outlook, demonstrating the Laplacian correction technique, and incorporating UML diagrams for clear understanding.
 - [**8-Puzzle Solver**](#9-8-puzzle-solver) - A Python-based solution to solve the classic 8-puzzle game using the A* search algorithm, capable of checking puzzle solvability and calculating solution time.
 The project includes comprehensive diagrams for clear understanding and a user-friendly console interface.
+- [**Healthcare Expert System with Pyke**](#10-healthcare-expert-systems-a-heart-failure-telemonitoring-case-study) - A Python implementation of a rule-based expert system for heart failure telemonitoring, inspired by Seto et al.'s research.
+The system utilizes the Pyke engine and includes a comprehensive rule base and a fact base.
+It demonstrates the application of forward-chaining in reasoning with a healthcare-specific rule set.
+The project is complete with detailed documentation and interactive diagrams for clear understanding.

 ### 1. [K-Nearest Neighbors Classifier](https://github.com/sminerport/iris-knn-classifier)